 Is Incogni Worth It in 2026?

 The short answer: yes, if you want the cheapest hands-off subscription.
-No, if you would rather pay once — at $78/year it is still 40x more expensive than a $2 one-time tool.
+No, if you would rather pay once, at $95.88/year Standard it is still ~48x more expensive than a one-time tool starting at $7.

 Direct answer

-Incogni is a legitimate service by Surfshark that removes personal data from ~180 brokers for ~$78/year.
+Incogni is a legitimate service by Surfshark that removes personal data from 420+ brokers (vendor-claimed) for $95.88/year Standard.
 It works.
-Whether it is worth $78 depends on whether hands-off automation is worth 3,900% more than $2-once DIY.
+Whether it is worth $95.88 depends on whether hands-off automation is worth 3,900% more than a tool starting at $7(one-time) DIY.
 For Reddit-adjacent privacy-conscious users, probably not.
 For executives or families who simply won't self-serve, sure.

-Disclosure: OfflistMe is a competing data-removal tool ($2 one-time).
-Incogni is a real product that does what it advertises — we just disagree with the subscription model.
+Disclosure: OfflistMe is a competing data-removal tool (Free & Paid starts at $7 one-time).
+Incogni is a real product that does what it advertises, we just disagree with the subscription model.
 Read our methodology for how we evaluate services and our scored study for head-to-head numbers.

 1. What Incogni Actually Does

-Incogni, operated by Surfshark Ltd., is a subscription service that submits opt-out requests to a claimed 180+ data brokers on your behalf.
+Incogni, operated by Surfshark Ltd., is a subscription service that submits opt-out requests to a claimed 420+ data brokers (vendor-claimed) on your behalf.
 You give it your name, address, email, and identifying information; it acts as your authorized agent under CCPA/GDPR and files removals for you on a recurring basis.

 What it does well

-• Claims 180+ brokers, including some EU-focused ones
+- Claims 420+ brokers (vendor-claimed), including some EU-focused ones

 What it does not do